 Additionally, our lawyers have a strong commitment to scholarship–volunteering their time to educate other member of the bar (lawyers and judges) as well as the general public on a variety of legal topics.
 Our lawyers have combined to deliver hundreds of presentations.
 Please review our lawyers’ biographies for more details: Steve Oberman, Sara Compher-Rice and Arrin “A.Z.”
 Zadeh.

 Due in part to the work ethic and dedication of the Oberman & Rice law firm to our clients, many different organizations have bestowed the firm with their highest ratings for law firms.
-Individually, each of our Tennessee DUI lawyers have received many honors from numerous other organizations.
+Individually, each of our Tennessee Criminal Defense Lawyers have received many honors from numerous other organizations.

 Knoxville Criminal Defense Lawyers